robcarver17/pysystemtrade/docs/introduction.md

 Config with elements: base_currency, forecast_div_multiplier, forecast_scalars, forecast_weights, instrument_div_multiplier, instrument_weights, notional_trading_capital, percentage_vol_target, trading_rules
 ```

 Alternatively we could get the same result from reading a [YAML](https://pyyaml.org) file (the one at [`/systems/provided/example/simplesystemconfig.yaml`](/systems/provided/example/simplesystemconfig.yaml) to be precise).
-Don't worry if you're not familiar with YAML; it's just a nice way of creating nested dicts, lists and other python objects in plain text.
-Just be aware that indentations are important, just in like python.
+Don't worry if you're not familiar with YAML; it's just a nice way of creating nested dicts, lists and other Python objects in plain text.
+Just be aware that indentations are important, just in like Python.

 ```python
 my_config=Config("systems.provided.example.simplesystemconfig.yaml")
 ```

-(Notice we don't put filenames in; rather a python style reference within the project)
+(Notice we don't put filenames in; rather a Python style reference within the project)

 If you look at the YAML file you'll notice that the trading rule function has been specified as a string `systems.provided.rules.ewmac.ewmac_forecast_with_defaults`.
 This is because we can't easily create a function in a YAML text file (*we can in theory; but it's quite a bit of work and creates a potential security risk*).
 Instead we specify where the relevant function can be found in the project directory structure.